jacobvin1506-svg/AVS-PAINT-EDITOR/README.md

 If you own a trademark mentioned and believe this project infringes on any rights, please open an issue so we can discuss and resolve it amicably.

+##License and Usage

+AVS Paint Editor (Unofficial) is free for everyone.

+Free to use

+No payments

+No subscriptions

+✅Includes an activation code

+❌ No purchase required

+❌ No hidden costs

+The activation code is symbolic / educational only and does not require payment.
+It is used to simulate an activation system or for learning purposes.